mmyros/mmyros.github.io/_sources/resume.md

 # Max Myroshnychenko
 [Link to publications](https://scholar.google.com/citations?user=hpzb2HkAAAAJ&hl=en)
+## Testimonials
+> Max is a great to work with Data science wizard, who has the gift to transforms complex data and problems into meaningful and impactful insights.
+I wish I could incentive him to move to Europe
+>
+> _Johannes Passecker, Assistant professor, Medical University Innsbruck_
 ## Education
 1. Dnipro National University, Ukraine
 	- 1 year of Optics in Physics curriculum